Kim-Vallee/SteganoFriend/README.md

 Yet you may only use the -i and -m options in that way:

-*steganoFriend -i inputFile -m message*
+*./steganoFriend.py -i inputFile -m message*